 The other thing to understand is that FAKO scores come in many shapes and sizes.
 Unless it has the FICO registered trademark, it’s meaningless to you.
 Vantage is meaningless to you.
 It’s not going to be a legitimate score.
 Go to MyFico.com and check out your real credit report and real credit scores.
 Only the truth is actionable.
 You can’t figure out what to do next based on fraudulent information.
 It’s not going to happen.
 I love that we were able to take that one out.
 This is the value of having somebody at least knowing what game is being played and how you can succeed.

 In these trying times, I’ve heard from a lot of my tribe, especially those in California.
 California seems to be having more shut down than other places where I do business.
 How can they protect themselves?
 You mentioned to me that there are three levels that people are at.
-I feel like a lot of people are in that first level, that survive level.”A Click To Tweet
+I feel like a lot of people are in that first level, that survive level.A bullseye borrower is someone who is getting the most number of points for each of the FICO characteristics being measured.
+Click To Tweet

 It’s survival and protection.
 Let me give you guys a couple of hints of what you need to understand so that you can at least change a few behaviors enough to make a difference.
 First things first, this is crazy important, algorithms are looking for patterns.
 They’re designed to measure patterns.
 The first thing we want to do is do a pattern interrupt.
 Salespeople use pattern interrupts.
 Marketing professionals, people on websites, the whole advertisers, everybody’s trying to interrupt the drone of our lives.
 Does FICO measure patterns?
 Those borrower behaviors, they’re looking for those patterns.